sorukumar/literary-works/RamayanGoneWrong/RamayanGoneWrong.md

 ## Nightfall at Sarayu

-Back in Ayodhya,Sarayu ran thick with mud.
+That night Sarayu ran thick with mud.
 Ram knelt and scrubbed his hands in the cold water.
 The silt stung his nails.

 Behind him, Lakshman’s bow creaked.
 The string creaked.